-If you are an expert with drones and are mechanically inclined with a knowledge of electronics, drone sales, repair, and customization could be a lucrative business for you.
+If you are an expert with drones and are mechanically inclined with a knowledge of electronics, then drone sales, repair, and customization could be lucrative businesses for you.

-In addition, drones require knowledge and skills to operate them safely, creating a demand for experienced drone instructors.
-If you have the appropriate UAV skills, experience, and certifications, why not offer your services as a trainer?
+Drones require knowledge and skills to operate safely, creating a demand for experienced drone instructors.
+If you have the appropriate UAS (unmanned aircraft system) skills, experience, and FAA certifications, why not offer your services as a trainer?

 Commercial, Industrial, and Insurance Inspections

-As with roof and building inspections, drones are increasingly being used in other industries to perform inspections that are costly or hazardous for humans to perform.
-This includes large and difficult-to-access structures such as:
+As with roof and building inspections, drones are increasingly being used in other industries for inspections that are costly or hazardous for humans to perform, such as the following difficult-to-assess structures:

 - Cell and TV towers